 With most cancers, tumors are staged at the time of diagnosis.
-The stage is determined by how large the cancer is and if it has spread.
-This information is used to formulate a treatment plan.
-It can also help determine prognosis.
-However, pituitary cancer is so rare that there are no guidelines for staging.
+The stage is determined by how large the cancer is and to what extent it has spread.

 Treatment for pituitary cancer depends on the size of the tumor and whether it has spread.

-- is a microadenoma (less than 10 mm) or a macroadenoma (more than 10 mm)
+- is smaller than 10 millimeters (microadenoma) or larger than 10 millimeters (macroadenoma)